 Block 8, Type of Order.
-Check "block A" when making an open market purchase/contract and refer to the date of the contractor's oral or written quotation in the space "REFER-ENCE YOUR."
+Check "block A" when making an open market purchase/contract and refer to the date of the contractor's oral or written quotation in the space "REFERENCE YOUR."
 Check "block B" when placing orders against established contracts.
 Check "block C" when using a GSA Form 300 to modify another GSA Form 300; enter the modification number and the authority for issuing the change, i.e., "changes" clause or other authority for issuing.
 Assign modification numbers in accordance with GSAR 504.7001-4.

 Block 9, Taxpayer's Identification Number (TIN).
-This block is mandatory when making open market purchases of services from firms or individuals that are not incorporated (partneris mandatory when making open market purchases of services from firms or individuals that are not incorporated (partnerships or sole proprietors).
+This block is mandatory when making open market purchases of services from firms or individuals that are not incorporated (partnerships or sole proprietors).
 This requirement does not apply to supply purchases/contracts.
 Obtain the firm's or individual's TIN and enter it in "block A." The Finance Division will return purchase orders if block 9A is incomplete.
 If the contractor refuses to provide a TIN, check "block B" to reduce payment by twenty percent.
 NOTE: The contractor must be informed before checking "block B" that failure to provide the TIN will result in twenty percent of the payment being withheld.